Lachi90/ngrx-training/README.md

 The BookCollection is a component which displays the books, which were added to the collection by the BookList component.
 Also provides functionality to remove books from the collection.

 ### App Component
+The App component holds the BookList and BookCollection component.
+It is responsible to call the service to fetch the book data and also for triggering state changes, when books are added or removed from the collection.</br>
+By calling `this.store.dispach()` the respective reducer gets triggered, which then executes the state transition.

 # Glossary
 ## Action Group